 |Biology||SCI 1311 Human Biology||3|

 *The credit awarded for these exams is affected by the score achieved on the Diagnostic Essay taken by all incoming students (see below).
 For a score of 1 or 2, no CLEP credit is awarded.
 For a score of 3, CLEP credit is given for ENG 1311.
 For a score of 4, 5, or 6, CLEP credit is given for ENG 1311 and ENG 1312.

 Students of superior ability and preparation, and students who have gained a fundamental knowledge of subjects offered at the college, may be permitted to take advanced standing examinations in specific courses which, if passed with satisfactory grades, will enable the students to receive degree credit and to advance to higher level courses.
 A student may take such an examination only once for each course.
 Credit given by examination is not used in the computation of the grade point average.

-All incoming students, freshman and transfer students, take an institutional English essay examination (the Diagnostic Essay) and have their ACT, SAT, or THEA scores examined to determine the level at which the students are functioning in academic written English.
+All incoming students - freshmen and transfer students - take an institutional English essay examination (the Diagnostic Essay) and have their ACT, SAT, or THEA scores examined to determine the level at which the students are functioning in academic written English.
 Based on the results of these measures, students may be placed in developmental English or assigned to tutorial sessions in the Writing Center.
 Credit is awarded for performance on the Diagnostic Essay as follows: